flegac/JStory/README.md

 - Test classes should have a nice functionnal name since the class name is used to generate documentation titles.

 # Usage
-Build with mvn install, then run PubliserTest.java as a JUnit test.
+Build with mvn install, then run PubliserStories.java as a JUnit test.

 This will build a documentation website covering the JStory project itself.

-Note: You (maybe) need to configure the input/target folder in PublisherTest.java.
+The output is by default in the target directory of your project in eclipse.

 # Things to do
-- Give a way (optional?) to index stories according to some external, client relative specifications id.
+- Give a way (optional?) to index stories according to some external specifications id.
-- Give a way to represent non automated tests for further generation (user interface test for exemple).
+- Give a way to represent non automated tests and generate test plan from them (user interface test for exemple).

 # Exemple ( generated from JStory source code)